 Beginning in 2017, the “#MeToo” campaign exploded in the news media.
 Hollywood stars, politicians, and CEOs were (and still are) being accused of sexual assaults – everything from groping to forcible rape.

 While it’s good to expose those who are genuinely guilty of crimes, not every accusation of sexual assault is true.
-Attorneys and judges know that a sexual assault charge is frequently a false charge.
+Sex crimes attorneys and judges know that a sexual assault charge can be a false charge.

 If you are the person who is falsely charged with sexual assault, how do you defend yourself and protect your reputation?

 The #MeToo campaign more-or-less was launched by the charges against comedian Bill Cosby and Hollywood producer Harvey Weinstein, but it has expanded to touch luminaries including TV journalists Charlie Rose and Matt Lauer, actor Kevin Spacey, and ex-Senator Al Franken.

 In fact, more than forty lawmakers in twenty different states have been accused of sexual assault over the last year.
 These allegations, often made years after any applicable statute of limitations has expired, have ruined careers and marriages.

 Many of these accusations have been made in the media.
 The actual evidence in these cases is seldom examined, and the accusers face no cross-examination.

 That’s why it is imperative to know your rights – and to exercise those rights – if you are falsely accused of sexual assault here in southern California.

 WHAT KINDS OF ALLEGATIONS ARE CURRENTLY BEING MADE?